Dependency tracking for solution components

-Deletion of a component will be prevented if another component in the system depends on it.
+Deletion of a component is prevented if another component in the system depends on it.

-Export of a solution will warn the user if there are any missing components that could cause failure when importing that solution in another system.
+Export of a solution warns the user if there are any missing components that could cause failure when importing that solution in another system.

 Warnings during export can be ignored if the solution developer intends that the solution is only to be installed in an organization where dependent components are expected to exist.
-For example, when you are creating a solution that is designed to be installed over a pre-installed ”base” solution.
+For example, when you create a solution that is designed to be installed over a pre-installed ”base” solution.

-Import of a solution will fail if all required components are not included in the solution and also do not exist in the target system.
+Import of a solution fails if all required components aren’t included in the solution and also don’t exist in the target system.

-Additionally, when importing a managed solution all required components must match the package type of the solution.
+Additionally, when you import a managed solution all required components must match the package type of the solution.
 A component in a managed solution can only depend on another managed component.